67P/kredits-web/README.md

   * `ipfs daemon --offline`

 3. kredits-web
-  * `npm link kredits-contracts` - link the local truffle-kredits package
+  * `npm link kredits-contracts` - link the local truffle-kredits package (attention: the naming! we need to make the new truffle-kredits the official kredits-contracts package)
   * `ember serve`

 ## IPFS